How Do Birds Keep Warm & Survive in the Winter?

 Whilst birds cannot grow a thick winter coat (as many mammals do), they do add extra, light downy feathers.
 These appear during the autumn moult and remain under the main body and flight feathers providing extra insulation (so good in fact, we still use them in pillows and duvets today) without adding excessive weight.
 At night, they can then fluff themselves up and tuck their head under their wings for extra protection.

-Where do birds go in the winter?
+Where do birds go in winter?

 A final trick they employ is to find shelter: thick vegetation, a nest box, a hole in a tree, often huddling together for warmth.
 Houses and other heated property is a favourite and any gap, nook or cavity will be occupied, resulting in many a household being woken in the night by the sound of birds scratching around in the eaves.